moonsama/docs/docs/pallets-precompiles/solidity-precompiles/ethereum-mainnet-precompiles 0591652725e6486981b581e727e9017c.md

 Currently there is no SHA3-256 support in Solidity, so it needs to be called with inline assembly.
 The following sample code can be used to call this precompile.

-Using the [Remix compiler and deployment](https://docs.moonbeam.network/builders/build/eth-api/dev-env/remix/) and with [MetaMask pointing to Moonbase Alpha](https://docs.moonbeam.network/tokens/connect/metamask/), you can deploy the contract and call the `sha3fips(bytes memory data)` method to return the encoded string of the data parameter.
+Using the [Remix compiler and deployment](builders/build/eth-api/dev-env/remix/) and with [MetaMask pointing to ](tokens/connect/metamask/), you can deploy the contract and call the `sha3fips(bytes memory data)` method to return the encoded string of the data parameter.

 ## Hashing with RIPEMD160